sowmilydutta/Lending_Club_Case_Study/README.md

 # UpGrad: Lending Club Case Study
-> This project focuses on risk analytics in consumer finance which aims to minimize financial losses from loan defaults.
-Using Exploratory Data Analysis (EDA), the goal is to identify patterns in loan and customer attributes that predict default risk.
-By analyzing historical loan data, the company can improve its decision-making process by rejecting risky applications or adjusting loan terms for high-risk borrowers.
-The deliverables include a well-documented Python analysis, insights presented in a business-friendly format, and a GitHub repository containing all relevant files for review and reproducibility.
+> Performing Risk analytics in consumer finance to minimize financial losses of loan defaults.
+With attributes that include customer and loan data, the objective is to find patterns within Exploratory Data Analysis (EDA) which will help predict whether someone will or won't default on a loan.
+One of the popular use case is to analyze historical loan data, and reduce risk by rejecting risky applications, or lessening terms of loan for high risk borrowers.
+Deliverables : Python Analysis, Business Insights PowerPoint Deck, GitHub.

 ## Table of Contents
 * [General Info](#general-information)